Armenians violated ceasefire 60 times within a day

-Baku.
-10 May.
-REPORT.AZ/ Armenian armed forces violated the ceasefire 60 times throughout the day in various directions of the frontline, Report was told in the press service of the Azerbaijani Defense Ministry.
+Baku.12 March.
+REPORT.AZ/ Armenian Armed Forces violated ceasefire 60 times within a day.
+Report informs referring to the press service of the Azerbaijani Defense Ministry.

-The positions of Azerbaijan Armed Forces underwent fire from the positions located near Goyarkh village of Tartar, Shuraabad Shirvanli, Shikhlar, Garagashli, Marzili, Javahirli, Sarijali villages of Aghdam, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Ashaghi Seyidahmedli, Gorgan villages of Fizuli region

-Mehdili of Jabrail, as well as at the unnamed heights in Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijan Armed Forces underwent fire from the positions located near Tapgaragoyunlu villages of Goranboy region, Chilaburt, Chayli villages of Tartar region, Shuraabad, Javahirli, Novruzlu, Kangarli, Sarijali, Shikhlar, Yusifjanli, Merzili of Agdam region, Kuropatkino village of Khojavand region, Horadiz settlement, Garakhanbeily, Ashagi Seyidahmedli, Gorgan villages of Fizuli region Mehdili villages of Jabrail region as well as, at the unnamed heights in Goranboy, Khojhavand and Fizuli regions.

 The enemy was silenced with a retaliatory fire.